 Character: The Australian Stock Horse has a lot of stamina and is loved for its calm temperament as well as for its courage

 Country of Origin: Australia

 The Australia Stock Horse is sometimes referred to as an Australian Quarter Horse and when you consider the breeds temperament, endurance, agility and speed it’s not difficult to understand why.
-The Australian Stock Horse is descended for the horses that arrived in Australia in 1788 onboard the First Fleet.
+The Australian Stock Horse is descended for the horses that arrived in Australia in 1788 onboard the First Fleet (A fleet of 11 shipped that set sail from England in 1787 to establish a penal colony in Australia).
 These horses, like the Quarter Horse’s ancestors, were mainly of European stock.

 Since it’s early days the Australian Stock Horse has had to adapt to its environment and climate which has made it a very tough and hardy breed.
 It’s also evolved into an extremely sensible horse that won’t just run at the first sight of danger, instead, they’ll assess the situation.

 - Some people refer to the Australian Stock Horse as a Waler but, although they do have a similar ancestry they are actually two different breeds.

 - The opening ceremony to the 2000 Olympics, which were hosted in Sydney, held a tribute to the Australian Stock Horse.
 They had over 120 horses carrying out complex routines in time to music, all at the same time.

 - In Australia, they are still used to help roundup (or muster as it’s known in Australia) cattle in some remote locations where vehicles can’t get in and helicopters can cause the cattle to panic.